 Mercury is the smallest proper planet in the Solar System, at just 3,476 kilometres wide.
 Some scientists think that it used to be larger, once upon a time, but that it had a collision with another small planet.
 The collision destroyed the other planet and ripped off Mercury’s outer layers.
 This would have taken place over four billion years ago.

 If you like sunbathing, Mercury is the place to be.
 Because Mercury is so close to the Sun, the side facing the Sun can get very hot, up to 430 degrees Celsius.
 However, the side facing away from the Sun gets very cold, as low as –180 degrees Celsius.
 Brrr!

-NASA’s Mercury MESSENGER spacecraft is currently orbiting Mercury and has taken some amazing close-up photographs of its surface, like the pictures shown on this page.
-You can find others herehttp://messenger.jhuapl.edu/index.php.
+NASA’s Mercury MESSENGER spacecraft spent four years orbiting Mercury and took some amazing close-up photographs of its surface, like the pictures shown on this page.
+You can find others herehttp://messenger.jhuapl.edu.